Nick Leverett: Tampa Bay Buccaneers

 After going undrafted in the 2020 NFL draft, Leverett was signed as an undrafted free agent by the Tampa Bay Buccaneers on May 5, 2020.
 He continued to be a member of the team, predominantly on the practice squad, until January 27, 2021.
-Leverett was briefly waived and later resigned onto the practice squad on February 10, 2021.
+Leverett was briefly waived and later re-signed onto the practice squad on February 10.
 However, this caused Leverett not to be a part of the team that won Super Bowl LV, which was on February 7.
-Leverett was activated onto the active roster at the outset of the Buccaneers week 1 game against the Dallas Cowboys due to linebacker Cam Gill being placed on injured reserve.
+Leverett was activated onto the active roster at the outset of the Buccaneers' Week 1 game against the Dallas Cowboys due to linebacker Cam Gill being placed on injured reserve.

 New England Patriots

 After four seasons with the Buccaneers, Leverett signed with the New England Patriots on March 15, 2024.
 On October 14, Leverett was released by the Patriots.

 Arizona Cardinals

-On October 16, 2024, Leverett signed with the Arizona Cardinals practice squad.
+On October 16, 2024, Leverett signed with the Arizona Cardinals' practice squad.
 On December 31, the Cardinals signed Leverett to their active roster.

 On August 26, 2025, Leverett was waived by the Cardinals as part of final roster cuts and re-signed to the practice squad the next day.
 He was released on November 5.